wangmingcheng/Daily/README.md

 ### bam-readcount bam文件统计
 https://github.com/genome/bam-readcount<br>
 bam-readcount is a utility that runs on a BAM or CRAM file and generates low-level information about sequencing data at specific nucleotide positions.
 Its outputs include observed bases, readcounts, summarized mapping and base qualities, strandedness information, mismatch counts, and position within the reads.
+### kmdiff
+kmdiff provides differential k-mers analysis between two populations (control and case), Each population is represented by a set of short-read sequencing.
+Outputs are differentially represented k-mers between controls and cases.